 Distributes public safety trust funding as follows: 6.5% of funding to DHHS for public health grants to cities, village, and townships; 2.0% of funding to the Crime Victim's Rights Fund; and 91.5% of funding to cities, villages, townships, and counties for public safety and violence prevention.

-House adds new section, Senate and Conference do not add.
+House adds new section, Senate does not add.